 Some of the most common questions we field at Thomas involve a slew of acronyms — SEO, SEM, and PPC: What’s the difference between SEO, SEM, and PPC, and what can they do for my company?

 Search engine marketing (SEM) is the umbrella under which all digital marketing tactics fall, whether free or paid.
-The ultimate goal of SEM is to increase your company’s visibility on search engines — and by search engines we mean Google, Yahoo, and Bing.
+The ultimate goal of SEM is to increase your company’s website visibility on search engines — and by search engines we mean Google, Yahoo, and Bing.
 SEM is also referred to as search marketing.
 Google is the most popular search platform.